Champ Week is here, and questions abound

 Well, it has arrived.
 Champ Week is like a satisfying appetizer as Selection Sunday approaches.
-The ambitions of programs that have worked all season to contend for a spot in the postseason will either be validated or crushed.
+The ambitions of college basketball programs that have worked all season to contend for a spot in the NCAA tournament will either be validated or crushed.

 The evolution of the field is one of the most fascinating processes in sports.
 The excitement around Champ Week proves as much.